Frequently Asked Questions

 How much of the PFAS compounds will be removed from the raw water?

-Models developed during the pilot testing indicated we could reduce PFAS levels by 90 percent.
-We plan to replace the GAC every 400 days.
+Models indicate the filters will continue to be very effective at treating for Chemours' PFAS, reducing GenX at or close to levels where it cannot be detected.
+We plan to replace the GAC every 270 days or more frequently.
 That replacement will be staggered, with changeouts happening on a few beds at a time.
 GAC provides a significant amount of flexibility, so we will be monitoring performance and making adjustments to maximize efficiency.

 What will happen to the GAC at the end of its useful life?

-How much will this cost to build and how is it being paid for?
+How much Did this cost to build and how is it being paid for?

-Total project costs, including engineering and construction, are estimated at $43 million.
-Those costs will be financed through the sale of revenue bonds.
-Paying off the bonds related to funding this project will result in an increase of $4.42 on an average customer’s bimonthly bill.
+Total project costs, including engineering and construction, are $43 million.
+Those costs have been financed through the sale of revenue bonds.
+Paying off the bonds related to funding this project will result in an increase of about $5 on an average customer’s monthly bill.

 Will the new filters cost more to operate?

-Yes, operating costs for the new filters are estimated at $2.9 million per year.
+Yes, annual operating costs for the new filters are estimated to $3.7 million in Fiscal Year 2023 and at least $5 million in subsequent years.

-We already are.
-CFPUA already has GAC filters.
+Yes, CFPUA already had GAC filters before our deep-bed filters came online in 2022.
 They are significantly smaller than the ones that will be constructed, however, and have been operated in a different manner.
 The existing GAC filters have been used in biological mode, where biofilm is allowed to form, enhancing Sweeney’s ability to remove disinfection byproducts, 1,4-dioxane, and other constituents.
 They can be used to achieve some PFAS reduction, however, if the GAC media is replaced more frequently.

 In late 2018, CFPUA began a program to replace the GAC in the existing filters a few at a time.
 GAC is being replaced in seven of the 14 in November and December and in the remaining seven in March and April.
 Recent sampling has indicated that work has been successful in reducing levels of PFAS compounds.